Dewansh-dp/Media-Flow/Readme.md

 -  uploading the media files first to the local diskstorage and then uploading it to the cloudinary and deleting(unlink) the files which were not uploaded from local to cloudinary

 -  multer.diskStorage({}) have two options only (destination,filename)

 -  if we write a URL on chrome browser, only GET request will give us response and to get response of the POST request we have to use thunder client or postman

+-  cookies are accessed two ways (req and res both have access)

+-  if 'undefined' value is added to the cookies then they are stored like string "undefined"

+-